opensvc/docs.opensvc.com/source/howto.getting.started.rst

         |                                  # passive node needs update
         '- hb                     n/a

-This command allow us to gather status for each service ressource :
+This command collects and displays status for each service ressource :

 - overall status is ``warn`` due to the fact that all ressources are not in ``up`` status
-- ressource ``vg#0`` is up because the volume group is activated (we just did the LVM setup)
+- ressource ``vg#0`` is up because the volume group is activated (which is the expected status after vgcreate)
+- sync resources are in ``warn`` status because no synchronisation happened yet
 - all other ressources are ``down`` or non available ``n/a``

 Start service
 +++++++++++++

-The use of OpenSVC for your services management allow you to save a lot of time.
+The use of OpenSVC for your services management saves a lot of time and effort.
-Once the service is implemented on the node, you just need 1 command to start the overall application.
+Once the service is described on a node, you just need one command to start the overall application.

 Let's start the service ::

         sles1:/ # p26.opensvc.com start